 How can I use my financial aid to purchase books?

-Students with excess financial aid may charge books to their student account by completing the “Bookstore Authorization” form each semester.
-You may download the form from the Bursar’s webpage, once the form is completed and returned to the Bursar’s office it normally takes 24 hrs for approval.
-This option is not available for the short terms (Autumn and Winter).
+Students with excess financial aid may charge books to their student account by completing the “Bookstore Authorization” form.
+You may download the form from the Bursar’s webpage, once the form is completed and returned to the Bursar’s office it normally takes 24 hours for approval.
+This option is not available for the short term (Autumn and Winter).

 When will my financial aid be applied to my account and when will I receive my refund?

 Financial Aid funds are disbursed to the student account after the end of add/drop period.
 Refunds generated by financial aid funds are not available until after enrollment is confirmed and all financial aid disbursed.
-Students must complete a refund request form which can be downloaded from the Bursar’s webpage; you will be notified by email when your check is ready to pick-up.
+Students must complete a Title IV Authorization form which can be downloaded from the Bursar’s webpage; you will be notified by email when your check is ready to pick-up.